sainideepanshu199/authentication_app/README.md

 # authentication_app
-# with real-time nosql firebase database and sql firestore database
+# it is a flutter app using realtime firebase database to perform CRUD operations